jundalisay/spblist/content/en/research/poincare/science/chapter-11.md

 a solution—are naturally raised by the philosopher who is examining the problems of physics.
 So far is this the case, that in the two preceding chapters I have several times used the words “probability” and “chance.”  -->

+{{< q a="Poincare">}}
 “Predicted facts can only be probable.”
+{{< /q >}}

-However solidly founded a prediction may appear to be, we are never absolutely certain that experiment will not prove it false; but the probability is often so great that practically it may be accepted.
-And a little farther on I added:—“See what a part the belief in simplicity plays in our generalisations.
+However solidly founded a prediction may appear to be, we are never absolutely certain that experiment will not prove it false.

+But the probability is often so great that practically it may be accepted.

+{{< q a="Poincare">}}
+“See what a part the belief in simplicity plays in our generalisations.
 We have verified a simple law in a large number of particular cases, and we refuse to admit that this so-often-repeated coincidence is a mere effect of chance.”
+{{< /q >}}

-Thus, in a multitude of circumstances the physicist is often in the same position as the gambler who reckons up his chances.
-Every time that he reasons by induction, he more or less consciously requires the calculus of probabilities, and that is why I am obliged to open this chapter parenthetically, and to interrupt our discussion of method in the physical sciences in order to examine a little closer what this calculus is worth, and what dependence we may place upon it.
+Thus, in a multitude of circumstances, the physicist is often in the same position as the gambler who reckons up his chances.

+Every time that he reasons by induction, he consciously requires the calculus of probabilities.
+That is why I am obliged:
+- to open this chapter parenthetically, and
+- to interrupt our discussion of method in the physical sciences in order to examine what this calculus is worth, and what dependence we may place on it.

 The very name of the calculus of probabilities is a paradox.

 Probability as opposed to certainty is what one does not know, and how can we calculate the unknown?

 Yet many eminent scientists have devoted themselves to this calculus, and it cannot be denied that science has drawn therefrom no small advantage.
 How can we explain this apparent contradiction?

 Has probability been defined?
 Can it even be defined?